BatzJunior/testrepo/_pages/0124-restapi-dataservice-inspectionplan.md

 ### Endpoints

-You can fetch, create, update and delete parts and characteristics via the following endpoints which provide the followingg filters:
+You can fetch, create, update and delete parts and characteristics via the following endpoints which provide the following filters:

 {% capture table %}
 Parameter name      | Possible values [**default value**] | Description  <br> ```Example``` | Accepted by endpoint